squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 == Which file do I download to get Squid? ==

-You must download a source archive file of the form squid-x.y.z-src.tar.gz (eg, squid-1.1.6-src.tar.gz) from [http://www.squid-cache.org/ the Squid home page], or.
+You must download a source archive file of the form squid-x.y.tar.gz or squid-x.y.tar.bz2 (eg, squid-2.5.STABLE14.tar.bz2).
-[ftp://www.squid-cache.org/pub/ the Squid FTP site].
+We recommend you first try one of our [http://www.squid-cache.org/Mirrors/http-mirrors.html mirror sites].

+Alternatively, the main Squid WWW site [http://www.squid-cache.org/ www.squid-cache.org], and FTP site [ftp://www.squid-cache.org/pub/ ftp.squid-cache.org] have these files.

 Context diffs are available for upgrading to new versions.
-These can be applied with the ''patch'' program (available from [ftp://ftp.gnu.org/gnu/patch the GNU FTP site]).
+These can be applied with the ''patch'' program (available from [ftp://ftp.gnu.org/gnu/patch the GNU FTP site] or your distribution).

 == How do I compile Squid? ==

-For '''Squid-1.0''' and '''Squid-1.1''' versions, you can just type ''make'' from the top-level directory after unpacking the source files.
-For example:
+You must run the ''configure'' script yourself before running ''make''.
+We suggest that you firstly invoke ./configure and make a note of the configure options you need in order to support the features you intend to use.
+Do not compile in features you do not think you will need.

 {{{
-% tar xzf squid-1.1.21-src.tar.gz
-% cd squid-1.1.21
-% make
-}}}

-For '''Squid-2''' you must run the ''configure'' script yourself before running ''make'':
-{{{
-% tar xzf squid-2.0.RELEASE-src.tar.gz
+% tar xzf squid-2.5.RELEASExy.tar.gz
-% cd squid-2.0.RELEASE
+% cd squid-2.5.RELEASExy
-% ./configure
+% ./configure --with-MYOPTION --with-MYOPTION2 etc
 % make
 }}}